InstaRik/InstaRik/README.md

 ### I am Rik, a starting developer located in the Netherlands.

-📫 Hey Rik, I want to contact you about ....
+📫 Hey Rik, I want to contact you about .... <br>
 📫 You can contact me on Discord.
 My username & tag is: InstaRik//Rik#0836

 ### 🌐 Site: [instarik.nl](https://instarik.nl/)